MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitallocate.md

 ## -remarks

-The driver is responsable for deleting the ACXCIRCUIT_INIT object using AcxCircuitInitFree if the AcxCircuitCreate is not invoked or returns an error.
+The driver is responsible for deleting the ACXCIRCUIT_INIT object using AcxCircuitInitFree if the AcxCircuitCreate is not invoked or returns an error.

 ### Example